EnioSousa/DS_Project/README.md

 ```
 make rtom<machineNumber>
 ```
+I assume that the person reading this tutorial is busy, so i made a test to prove synchronization.
+When an ip set is given, every node running this program will broadcast a message with its epoch time.
+Do not be mistaken, this program does not use timestamps to synchronize the chat message, but it's useful to see the order of the messages.
+Here is what I recommend.
+Run the program in normal mode, then compare the messages received.

 Finally if not to user satisfaction, it's always possible to run manually.
 Inside the bin folder, you can run ``` java ds.trabalho.part3/RTOM``` and see the usage i.e. the required options needed
 Once the program is running, a shell will start, and its possible to run the command register by typing ``` register(<machineName>) ``` to manually connect to another node